- The Ohio State University Michael E. Moritz College of Law, J.D., 2012, summa cum laude

 - The Honorable Elizabeth Preston Deavers, Magistrate Judge, U.S. District Court for the Southern District of Ohio, 2012-2013

-- Achieving a favorable result for a national commercial client following a week-long jury trial in a commercial contract dispute
+- Achieving a favorable result after a week-long jury trial on behalf of a national commercial client involved in a commercial contract dispute

 - Achieving a preliminary and permanent injunctions in multiple federal district court actions under the Hague Convention for the return of internationally missing children, and successfully defending at least one such ruling on appeal before the United States Court of Appeals for the Sixth Circuit